avi892nash/LaungeTest/memory-bank/progress.md

                 - Predefined amenities selection works.
                 - Form submission (including file uploads) to `/api/integrate-offer` is successful.
                 - Response messages are displayed.
-            - "View Merchants & Offers" section:
+            - "View Partners & Offers" section:
-                - "Load Merchants & Offers" button fetches and displays data correctly.
+                - "Load Partners & Offers" button fetches and displays data correctly.
-                - Clicking a merchant shows their specific offers.
+                - Clicking a partner shows their specific offers.
     - **Crucial:** Test image loading from the backend and the new caching mechanism thoroughly across all relevant screens and components in the React Native app.
     - Verify `partner-backend` is operational (locally or on Render at `https://lounge-app-536s.onrender.com`) to serve images and API data for both the React Native app and the partner dashboard.
     - User to run `npx pod-install` (or `cd ios && pod install && cd ..`) to link new native dependencies for iOS.